autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 Returns the amount of stake token that remains available for a spender to withdraw from a Newton stake token owner's account.

-Using `autcli` you can return the allowance for an ERC20 token contract account, e.g. a Liquid Newton account.
+Using `aut` you can return the allowance for an ERC20 token contract account, e.g. a Liquid Newton account.

 ### Parameters